 Cape Charles has become a hub for tourism on Virginia’s Eastern Shore.
 This small sliver of coastal Virginia contains a unique combination of refined amenities in close proximity to some of North America’s most beautiful natural habitats.
-The Town of Cape Charles, small town America itself, boasts a public beach perfect for families, an ice cream store on its main street, and a hardware store from a bygone era.
+The Town of Cape Charles, small town America itself, boasts a public beach perfect for families, an ice cream store on its main street, and a 4th of July parade from a bygone era.

 Opportunities for recreation and relaxation abound on the Eastern Shore, the only limitation being the time you have to stay with us.
 We hope you will take some time to discover some of these hidden treasures.